-Cash sickness benefits (jobseeker support): Citizens or permanent residents of New Zealand aged 18 or older (aged 19 or older with a dependent child) with at least two years of continuous residency.
+Cash sickness benefits (job seeker support): Citizens or permanent residents of New Zealand aged 18 or older (aged 19 or older with a dependent child) with at least two years of continuous residence.

-Cash maternity benefits (jobseeker support): Single female citizens or permanent residents of New Zealand aged 18 or older (aged 19 or older with a dependent child) with at least two years of continuous residency.
+Cash maternity benefits (job seeker support): Single female citizens or permanent residents of New Zealand aged 18 or older (aged 19 or older with a dependent child) with at least two years of continuous residence.

-Paid parental leave: Female employees or adoptive parents who are legally resident in New Zealand, according to employment and self-employment history.
+Paid parental leave: Female employees or adoptive parents who are legally residing in New Zealand, according to employment and self-employment history.
 Partial or full entitlement is transferable to a qualifying spouse or partner.